hahnicity/pytorch-lung-segmentation/README.md

 Lung segmentation for Pytorch Using U-Net and ResNet.

 ## Install
 Use Python 3 for this library.
-[Install pytorch](https://pytorch.org/#pip-install-pytorch) the way that feels most comfortable for you.
-Using Anaconda seems to be the best way these days though.
-After this, install package requirements
+[Install pytorch](https://pytorch.org/#pip-install-pytorch)  and other env requirements using Anaconda.
+After this, install pip packages.

+    conda install --file conda_requirements.txt
-    pip install -r requirements.txt -e .
+    pip install -r pip_requirements.txt -e .

 ## Datasets required
 For Lung Segmentation you can use the [Montgomery Dataset](https://ceb.nlm.nih.gov/repositories/tuberculosis-chest-x-ray-image-data-sets/), for bone shadow removal